mekaron/articles/agilecontent/theproblemwithlsps.md

 In most companies, translation is still considered a cost instead of an opportunity.
 Many companies still do not translate their content because they fear the costs and the time it takes, which is of course negatively affecting their international ambitions.
 In case translation is felt to be necessary, it usually leads to a long delay in time to market, for both content and products.

-You could even argue that our world economics are not reachting its full potential because we cannot overcome the language barriers and we're not taking full advantage of our product potential internationally.
+You could even argue that our world economics are not reachting its full potential because we cannot overcome the language barriers and we are not taking full advantage of our product potential internationally.

-Somehow, we are not taking advantage of all the opportunities this new digital world is offering.
+Somehow, we are not using all the opportunities this new digital world is offering.
 Translation is still an afterthought for most companies and this is making the translation process run into all kinds of bottlenecks.

 In a way, it is not surprising this is happening.